rust-windowing/glutin/README.md

-# glutin -  OpenGL, UTilities and INput
+# glutin -  OpenGL, UTilities, and INput

 A low-level library for OpenGL context creation.